dbdeviant/diny/README.md

     let write = point.serialize(&format, &mut writer);
     let _ = block_on(write);

-    // A reader can be any implementation of futures::io::{AsyncRead + AsyncBufRead}.
+    // A reader can be any implementation of futures::io::AsyncBufRead.
     // In this case, we're using a utility module to convert the bytes written
     // to the vec into an appropriate reader. let mut reader = diny::util::AsyncSliceReader::from(&writer[..]);